CEFgoose/Mikro/README.md

 -The `DANGEROUSLY_DISABLE_HOST_CHECK` portion of the command allows us to use the `dev.` url flag mentioned previously

 -This will compile & start the front end client in the chrome browser on port 3000, if that port is taken node will suggest another.
 (The frontend port changing doesn't require any changes to the codebase so we don't have a convention for what apps client run where, just let node suggest an open port)

 --IMPORTANT
 -In the URL bar, add the `dev.` header to the beginning of the url, i.e. `dev.localhost:3000` -As mentioned before, this is to prevent cross-origin issues related to the dev environment

+### Commiting Changes to Production

+This documentation assumes that you have successfully pushed your changes to Mikro to GitLab, the build has failed on the Kubernetes portion, and you have an SSH key to the mikro.kaart.com server.

+Get the hash for the version you are trying to push into production from the Docker step of the build process.
+It will be in the format master-###### you’ll need this later.

+SSH into the server: ssh mikro.kaart.com

+cd dev->geocache->deployment->kubernetes->client

+Tip:
+To see the dev folder, you’ll need to be in the home directory of the server, which sometimes requires doing cd.. a couple of times

+vim deployment.yaml

+Paste in the new hash where it has the same format as before (master-######)

+Repeat this step for kubernetes->server

+Tip:
+Shift-A for end of current line
+Paste in new hash

+esc -> :wq to write and quit

+Go back to the kubernetes folder

+microk8s.kubectl apply -f client -f server -n production

+microk8s.kubectl get pods -o wide -A -w

+Tip:
+This will show you the services terminating and being running again, but doesn’t necessarily mean you did everything right.
+The best way to know is to wait and see if your changes appear on the live version and if GitLab points to your version as the master.